Limits and Security of Free-Space Quantum Communications: Random walk of the beam centroid

+Assuming zero mean deflection ($d=0$), Eq.~(\ref{PDTE}) simplifies to $P_{0}(\tau)$ in Eq.~(\ref{P0tau}) of the main text.
 The probability distribution $P_{0}(\tau)$ describes the statistics of the fading channel by providing the instantaneous value of the deflected transmissivity $\tau$ for the case where the average position of the beam centroid is aligned with the center of the receiver's aperture.
-This is an optimal working condition that can be realized by means of fast adaptive optics.